Thirsk: Governance

 Thirsk has been in the Thirsk and Malton Parliamentary constituency since its creation for the 2010 general election.
 Kevin Hollinrake was elected MP at the 2015 UK general election.

-The town was a parliamentary borough that had representation in 1295 and then from 1547 to 1885.
-For the majority of the latter period, it was represented by two members until 1882 when it was reduced to one member.
+The town was a parliamentary borough that had representation in 1295, and then from 1547 to 1885.
+For the majority of the latter period, it was represented by two members until 1882, when it was reduced to one member.

-The constituency of Thirsk and Malton was originally created for the 1885 General Elections by the Redistribution of Seats Act of 1885 and existed until 1983.
+The constituency of Thirsk and Malton was originally created for the 1885 General Elections by the Redistribution of Seats Act of 1885, and existed until 1983.
 During that period it returned six Conservative party members to parliament, which included one by-election in 1915.

 The Civil Parish of Thirsk was created by the Local Government Act 1894.
 The Local Government Act 1972 afforded Parish Councils the opportunity to change titles.
 Thirsk renamed itself a Town Council.
 In so doing, the Chairman was also renamed as Mayor.
 The council is represented by eleven Councillors.
 The town council meets at Thirsk and Sowerby Town Hall.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

 Thirsk is in the Vale of Mowbray and situated around the Cod Beck.
 Within Thirsk, Norby lies to the north-west, and Old Thirsk to the north-east.
 The separate parish of Sowerby abuts to the south.

-Nearby villages with names of Danish origin, identified by the suffix by meaning village or farmstead, include Thirlby, Boltby and Borrowby.
+Nearby villages with names of Danish origin, identified by the suffix by meaning village, include Thirlby, Boltby and Borrowby.